AndreSmalheer/level-system/readme.md

 Currently a work in progress — setup instructions will be added once the system is stable.

 For now, you can clone the repository and explore the source code

+## Tools Used
+- Flask for hosting the server
+- Python for backend interaction and database management
+- Database for data storage
+- JavaScript for logic
+- HTML/CSS for styling